hoekit/becoming-a-cloud-data-engineer/notes.md

 ORDER BY time_on_site DESC
 LIMIT 10;
 ```
+..
+__   Task 3.
+Create a BigQuery dataset to store models

 - Task 3.
 Create a BigQuery dataset to store models
     - Need a dataset to store models
     - Dataset ID: ecommerce
+..
+__   Task 4.
+Select a BigQuery ML model type and specify options

 - Task 4.
 Select a BigQuery ML model type and specify options
     - Create a logistic regression model